Working Capital Efficiency Across 14 Markets: Where It Works and Where It Fails

 Four exchanges had negative excess returns vs their local benchmark.
 This is expected.
 No strategy works everywhere.

-Saudi had 36% cash periods and -6.70% excess.
+Saudi had 36% cash periods and -6.44% excess.
 The quality filters are too strict for this market.
-Thin early data and no local benchmark.
+Thin early data and no local benchmark available.

 Why It Works in Most Markets

-The switch to local benchmarks changed the story.
-The signal works in 11 of 15 markets.
+The signal works in 10 of 14 markets when measured against local benchmarks.
 Three patterns explain the variation:

 Benchmark quality matters most.
 The biggest driver of excess returns is how the local index performed.
-The UK (+7.75%) and Canada (+5.44%) have high excess partly because the FTSE 100 and TSX Composite were weak indices over this period.
-The US (+2.47%) has lower excess because SPY is a hard benchmark to beat.
+Sweden (+6.51%) and Canada (+5.99%) have high excess partly because the OMX30 and TSX Composite were weak indices over this period.
+The US (+3.44%) has lower excess because SPY is a hard benchmark to beat.

 Market composition matters.
 The strategy works best in markets with a broad mix of sectors (US, UK, Canada, Germany).
 It still struggles in markets dominated by a single sector (Taiwan = semiconductors), but this effect is smaller than the benchmark quality effect.

 Coverage depth matters.
 Less analyst coverage creates more mispricing.
-India and the UK, with thinner mid-cap coverage, produced strong excess returns.
-The US, the most covered market, still generated +2.47% excess, suggesting the signal has genuine economic content beyond mispricing.
+Sweden and Hong Kong, with thinner mid-cap coverage, produced strong excess returns.
+The US, the most covered market, still generated +3.44% excess, suggesting the signal has genuine economic content beyond mispricing.

 The High-Cash Exchanges

-Saudi Arabia (36% cash) and Korea (36% cash) had too many periods without enough qualifying stocks.
+Saudi Arabia (36% cash) and Korea (32% cash) had too many periods without enough qualifying stocks.
 The market cap thresholds combined with strict quality filters eliminated too many companies.
-Korea's 3.57% CAGR vs KOSPI's 5.20% includes 9 cash periods at the start.
+Korea's 3.33% CAGR vs KOSPI's 5.20% includes 8 cash periods.

 Run It Yourself